-At Penneo, ensuring legality and lawfulness of our services is a must
+At Penneo, ensuring the legality of digital signatures and KYC processes is a must

-Shed light over all your doubts regarding the legal value of e-signatures, the cross-border admissibility of eIDs, and their combined use to meet KYC requirements.
+Shed light over all your doubts regarding the legality of e-signatures, the cross-border admissibility of eIDs, and their combined use to meet KYC requirements.

 In the digital age we live in, old-fashioned solutions don’t meet our modern needs.
 The technological advancements gain more speed year after year, increasing the demand for expeditiousness and global availability.
 Signing documents and contracts with pen and paper is nowadays a time-consuming and inefficient burden that no company should bear.